Algopaul/PortHamiltonianBenchmarkSystems.jl/docs/src/contribution.md

 Each benchmark model is documented in a separate file, containing the following sections:
 - `Description`: mathematical description of the model;
-- `Discretization`: (if applicable) detailed description of the discretization procedure and conversion to port-Hamiltonian form;
+- `Derivation`:  detailed description of the discretization (if applicable) and conversion to port-Hamiltonian form;
 - `Interface`: section importing the docstrings from the corresponding `<Model>.jl` file;
 - `References`: reference section in `BibTeX` format.